cncf/techdocs/analyses/0012-TUF/analysis.md

   [Python reference implementation](https://github.com/theupdateframework/python-tuf?tab=readme-ov-file)

 - Information about the mailing list is included in the documentation.
 There's no information about project meetings.
-Instead the users are directed to join the #TUF channel on CNCF slack.
+Instead, the users are directed to join the #TUF channel on CNCF slack.

 #### Beginner friendly issue backlog